-The equality, diversity and inclusion strategy we are finalising will set out our approach to equality and diversity up until 2025.
-It will outline our ongoing work towards embedding equality at the heart of our activities and seek to consolidate and build upon the significant progress that has already been achieved.
+The Equality, Diversity and Inclusion (EDI) Plan 2020-2025 (PDF) sets out our approach to EDI up until 2025.
+It outlines our ongoing and future work towards embedding EDI at the heart of our activities and seek to consolidate and build upon the significant progress that has already been achieved.

 Overall, the aims of the strategy are to:

-The strategy applies to everyone who visits, works and studies with us and, more broadly, anyone associated with the University of Surrey.
-This includes staff, students, contractors, visitors and alumni, regardless of race or ethnicity, sex, gender reassignment, disability, sexual orientation, age, religion or belief, pregnancy or maternity status, marriage and civil partnership status or socio-economic background.
+The EDI Plan applies to everyone who visits, works and studies with us and, more broadly, anyone associated with the University of Surrey.
+This includes staff, students, contractors, visitors and alumni, regardless of race or ethnicity, sex, gender reassignment, disability, sexual orientation, age, religion or belief, pregnancy or maternity status, marriage and civil partnership status or socioeconomic background.
 It should be read in conjunction with other relevant university policies and strategies.